9 min read

 Curator of Northern European Art - Paintings, Prints and Drawings.

-Despite the building having been closed from March until August, the Ashmolean is delighted to have secured a major acquisition during lockdown.
+Despite the building having been closed in lockdown, the Ashmolean was delighted to have secured a major acquisition.
 With funds from Art Fund and the Noelle Brown bequest, a stunningly large watercolour by the French artist Élisabeth Sonrel has been purchased and added to the collection.

 Élisa-Marie-Stéphanie-Adrienne Sonrel (1874–1953), more commonly known as Élisabeth Sonrel, most likely received her early training from her father, who was an amateur artist in Tours, France.